demeter-run/ext-cardano-ogmios/operator/README.md

-# Ext Cardano Ogmios
+# Ext Cardano Ogmios Operator

-This project allow demeter to run and expose ogmios
+This operator allow demeter to run and expose ogmios

 ## Environment